NetBrainAPI/NetBrain-REST-API-R11.1b/REST APIs Documentation/Discovery Task Management/Add Seed IPs to Discovery Task API.md

 # Discovery API Design

 ## ***POST*** /V1/CMDB/Discovery/Tasks/{task}/Seeds
-Call this API to add a list of target ip addresses as seeds to an EXISTING scheduled discovery task along with optional cli information for each ip.
+Call this API to add a list of target ip addresses as seeds to an <b>existing</b> scheduled discovery task along with optional cli information for each ip.
 > **Note**: {task} means {taskId} or {taskName}

 ## Detail Information